jrodriguez-jr/DS266_Group_Project/README.md

 ![Comparison of Model Performance](Charts/Model_Comparison.png)

 We also found Model 2 to change the position of the embeddings after training by twice as much as the baseline (~0.42 to 0.22).
 On the left, we see the top changed embeddings after training.
-Both models affected almost the exact words, but the change was higher for the LPE.
+Both models affected almost the exact words, but the change was higher for the LPE model.
 Furthermore, the probability of TRUE was, on average, higher than a TRUE classification for the same sentence against the baseline (Figure 13).

 ![Positional Changes of Embeddings](Charts/Positional_Changes.png)